kavak-lab/synthetic-pop-comparison/README.md

-# Quantitative Comparison of Population Synthesis Techniques for Two Countries
+# Quantitative Comparison of Population Synthesis Techniques

 ## Description

-This project provides the codebase for "Quantitiative Comparision of Population Synthesis Techniques for Two Countries".
+This project provides the codebase for "Quantitiative Comparision of Population Synthesis Techniques".
 We offer this as an outline for reproducing our data and results present in the paper.

+## Citation

+Han, D., Islam, S., Anderson, T., Crooks, A., & Kavak, H. (2025). **Quantitative Comparison of Population Synthesis Techniques**.
+In *Proceedings of the Winter Simulation Conference 2025*.

 ## Installation/Packages